zbrox/https-reverse-proxy/README.md

 # Requirements

-The role currently supports only Ubuntu
+The role currently supports only Ubuntu 20.04 (using snap to install Certbot)

 # Installation